HSAR/RotaExplorer/README.md

-# io.hsar.rotaexplorer.RotaExplorer
+# RotaExplorer
-Given a number of dates requiring one person to serve in one particular role, allocates people according to available.
+Given a number of dates requiring one person to serve in one particular role, allocates people according to availability.